Mortadella vs Bologna sausage - Health impact and Nutrition Comparison

 Shelf life

 Both are cold cuts that require refrigeration.
 However, mortadella has a longer shelf life compared to bologna sausage.
-In its unopened condition, refrigerated mortadella can last up to 1 month compared to bologna sausage that lasts for 1-2 weeks.
+In its unopened condition, refrigerated mortadella can last up to 1 month compared to bologna sausage, which lasts 1-2 weeks.
 Mortadella, when opened and sliced, lasts up to 1 week.

 Culinary world

 Bologna sausage can be eaten in different ways.
-It could be the simplest lunch sandwich: white bread, bologna, American cheese, and mustard, or it could be added to a burger as a topping or even added as a topping to pizza.
+It could be the most straightforward lunch sandwich: white bread, Bologna, American cheese, and mustard, or add to a burger as a topping or topping to pizza.

 Calories